Crimson Waxcap

 Cap

-Deep red but fading to yellow or paler from the center of the cap.
+3-15 cm.
+Deep red but fading to yellow or paler from the centre of the cap.
 The cap starts conical/bell shaped but will open out to flat with upturned edges in older specimens.

 Gills

 Fairly widely spaced, starting yellow but turning red with age.
-The gills can be free of the stem or adnexed (run down the stem).
+The gills can be free of the stem or slightly joined (adnexed).

 Stem